Yann-P/vps-infra/README.md

 This setup uses "push" backups (the server containing the data pushes to the backup server).
 If your server is compromised, attackers can also damage the backups.
-The preferred setup is "pull" backups where an external backup server connects to your server and, well, pulls it.
+The preferred setup is "pull" backups where an external backup server connects to your server and pulls data.

 ---